Papua New Guinea Tours

 Book a Tour to Papua New Guinea

-Many of the trails in which we will operate were first explored during the Second World War and have since overgrown.
+Many of the trails in which were first explored during the Second World War and have since overgrown.
 One of the most infamous being the Black Cat Trail, scene of some intense jungle fighting during this period.
 Lonely Planet describing it as "suitable only for masochists and Israeli Paratroopers".
 The training ensures that whatever your experience, you will have the skills to complete this expedition.
 At times you may be tested, but succeeding against what you previously felt was not possible is just one for the benefits you will return with.

-Papua New Guinea Kokoda Track Tours
+Kokoda Track Tours

 Kokoda tours of Papua New Guinew are challenging, you will be able to see places which played a big part in world war 2 between Australian and Japanese forces.
 Tours starts in Papua New Guinea's capital city Port Moresby where you will meet the other members of your group before, you will need to be aged 18+ to join this trip and be in good physical shape as the terrain you travel will be difficult.
 The Kokoda Track is a famous and challenging route, you will be hiking off the beaten track and see spectacular views over Papua New Guinea.